 The home occupation will have no outside storage related to the business.

-The home occupation will not generate noise beyond the property lines.

 The home occupation will not create noise above 60 decibels at the property

 lines.

 The home occupation traffic cannot increase the neighborhood traffic in excess of 10% of the normal weekly traffic based on road counts taken during the summer season.